pagkly/Zed/Investopedia3/Reinvestment.md

 ### Income Investments

 Reinvestment is an important consideration for all types of investments and can specifically add to investment gains for income investors.
 Numerous income-focused investments are offered for both debt and equity investments.
-The Vanguard High Dividend Yield Fund (VHDYX) is one of the broad market’s top dividend [mutual funds](https://www.investopedia.com/terms/m/mutualfund.asp).
+The Vanguard High Dividend Yield Fund (VHDYX) is one of the broad market’s top dividend [[mutual funds]](https://www.investopedia.com/terms/m/mutualfund.asp).
 It is an index fund that seeks to track the FTSE High Dividend Yield Index.2 It offers investors the opportunity to reinvest all dividends in fractional shares of the fund.

 Income investors choosing reinvestment should be sure to consider taxes when reinvesting paid distributions.
 Investors are still required to pay taxes on distributions regardless of whether or not they are reinvested.3